aws-samples/msk-connect-custom-plugin-jmx/README.md

 - Appropriate IAM permissions for CloudWatch metrics publishing

 ### Installation
-1. OptionA : Download Pre-packaged Plugins
+1. OptionA : Download pre-packaged plugins
-2. OptionB : Rebuild the plugin with a new custom JAR with your custom logic
+2. OptionB : Rebuild the plugin with a new JAR with your custom logic

-### OptionA: Quick Start
+### OptionA: Quick start

-1. Download Pre-packaged Plugins
+1. Download pre-packaged plugins

-Download the required connector plugin(s) directly from the releases (available as zip files):
+Download the required connector plugin(s) directly from plugin directory (available as zip files):

 ```bash
 # For Debezium 2.7.3